 All dogs should be in healthy condition at each of our Meetups.
 If your canine is showing any sign of illness on the day that we are scheduled to Meetup, please do not have your doggie attend!
 This includes vomiting, diarrhea, or listlessness.
 Also do not attend if your canine is not up-to-date with routine veterinary care and vaccinations.
 If your dog shows ANY sign of illness or has been in contact with any ill canine within the previous week, please do not bring him/her to this Meetup.

 It is not a requirement for attendance, however, your canine should have been recently dewormed or have a veterinarian perform a fecal analysis to prove that he/she is free of parasites.
 If your dog should defecate in one of the fields at Tiff's, there is no need to clean up if it happens to be a distance from the action.
 Droppings in the yard or driveway should be picked up.
 Bring plastic bags to do this and - please! - help out the rest of us with this chore!
-There will be a plastic trash bag on the fence near the gate in which you can dispose of your full plastic baggies.
+There is a garbage barrel by the house near the porch for disposing of full plastic bags.

 Although this is also not a requirement for attendance, during the warmer months, owners should consider treating their dogs with Frontline or Advantix.
 These are available from your local veterinarian, through mail order, or at local stores.
 These must be applied one or two days following a bath and needs to be reapplied if the dog is bathed again.
 It only lasts for three weeks (not the one month that the manufacturer will advertise).